pagkly/Zed/Investopedia4/R Multiple When Valuing a Company.md

 The enterprise value-to-revenue (EV/R) looks at a companies revenue-generating ability, while the enterprise value-to-EBITDA (EV/EBITDA)—also known as the [[enterprise multiple]](https://www.investopedia.com/terms/e/ev-ebitda.asp)—looks at a company’s ability to generate operating cash flows.

-EV/EBITDA takes into account operating expenses, while EV/R looks at just the top line.
+EV/EBITDA takes into account operating expenses, while EV/R looks at just the [[Top Line|top line]].
 The advantage that EV/R has is that it can be used for companies that are yet to generate income or profits, such as the case with Amazon (AMZN) in its early days.

 ## Limitations of Using Enterprise Value-to-Revenue Multiple (EV/R)

 The enterprise value-to-revenue multiple should be used to compare companies in the same industry, and as a benchmark of the ratio from best in breed in the industry to know whether the ratio represents a good performance or poor one.

-Also, unlike market cap, which is readily available on the likes of Yahoo!
-Finance, the EV/R multiple requires calculating the enterprise value.
-This requires adding the debt and subtracting out the cash and could involve additional factors if using the expanded version.
+Also, unlike market cap, which is readily available on the likes of Yahoo! [[Finance]], the EV/R multiple requires calculating the enterprise value.
+This requires adding the [[Debt|debt]] and subtracting out the cash and could involve additional factors if using the expanded version.